adfresca/sdk-ios/README.md

   <img src="https://adfresca.zendesk.com/attachments/token/n3nvdacyizyzvu0/?name=Screen+Shot+2013-02-07+at+6.51.09+PM.png"/>

   If you use [Limited Time Offers](#limited-time-offer), add a row and name the new key 'Fonts provided by application'.
-After this, you can fill the key with your font definitions.
-In our case, this would be the value 'nudge-icon.ttf' for 'Item 0'.
+After this, you can fill the key (ex.
+'Item 0') with the value 'nudge-icon.ttf'.

 <img src="http://file.nudge.do/guide/sdk/nudge-icon-font.png">

 5) In iOS 9 and Xcode 7+, [App Transport Security](https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/) is enabled by default.
 Thus, you need to configure domain exceptions to enable our SDK send data to Nudge servers.
 Check [Info.plist example](https://gist.github.com/sunku/2dba02239f168dfec5d9#file-nsapptransportsecurity-plist) and update your file in Xcode accordingly.

-Nudge SDK has been successfully installed without any build error.
 If you have a 'Duplicate Symbol' error, please refer to the [Troubleshooting](#troubleshooting) section.

 ### Start Session